u-blox/mbed-examples-odin-w2-mbed-3/udp-time-client-wifi/README.md

 ```

 ### Building the example
-Use the following to build: yotta build --config config.json
+Use the following to build:
+    yotta build --config config.json
+or for debug build:
+    yotta build -d --config config.json

 If build is successful you will find the resulting binary in the following location
 \mbed-examples-odin-w2\udp-time-client-wifi\build\ublox-c029-gcc\source\mbed-example-odin-w2-wifi.bin